How to Read Course Descriptions

 DATA 301.
 Introduction to Data Science.
 4 units

 Introduction to the field of data science and the workflow of a data scientist.
 Types of data (tabular, textual, sparse, structured, temporal, geospatial), basic data management and manipulation, simple summaries, and visualization.
+Course may be offered in classroom-based, online, or hybrid format.
 3 lectures, 1 laboratory.

 DATA 401.
 Data Science Process and Ethics.
 3 units